PavanKumarDharmoju/Marketing-Mix-Model/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please fork the repository and submit a pull request.
+You can reachout to me at dharmojupavankumar@gmail.com